IO-Link FAQ – Frequently Asked Questions on Community, Development, Certification, and Products

 - Protocol test (Device/Master): Automated test cases according to IO-Link test specification (data link and application layer)

-- EMC conformance test: Ensuring electromagnetic compatibility in the industrial environment
+- EMC conformance test (Device/Master): Ensuring electromagnetic compatibility in industrial environments

 - IO-Link Safety (optional): Additional tests for safety-related devices